Rhythm-26/Mulaqat---Video-Chat-Application/README.md

 ## Setup
-To run this project, install it locally using npm:
+To run this project locally, clone this repository and open root folder install it dependencies using npm:
 ```
 $ npm install
 $ npm start